skepticspriggan/dotfiles/README.md

     1. Most used applications have shortcuts (e.g. alt + 1 switches to the write workspace with a terminal in i3, alt + 2 switches to the read web workspace with a browser in i3.)
 No need to search using alt + tab or the activity overview.
     2. Inside the terminal most used sessions have shortcuts (e.g. tmux prefix + N switches to the notes session in tmux.)
 Inside the browser most used tabs are have shortcuts (e.g. ctrl + 1 for tab marked first.)
     3. Inside the editor most used files have shortcuts (ctrl + h switches to file marked as first in nvim.)
-- _Machine independent:_ Many of the default keybindings of vim and tmux are used unaltered so remote work is almost as fast as local work.
+- _Machine independent:_ Reasonable defaults are kept to make working on other machines almost as smooth as personal ones.

 ## Usage Examples